 Self-help groups are often helpful for both the child and family.

-Possible complications of stuttering include social problems caused by the fear of ridicule, which may make a child avoid speaking entirely.
+Possible complications of stuttering include social problems caused by the fear of teasing, which may make a child avoid speaking entirely.

 Call your provider if: